stytchauth/stytch-go/DEVELOPMENT.md

 1. Clone this repo.
 2. To test your changes locally replace the import in your test project's go.mod with `replace github.com/stytchauth/go-common => ../go-common` where `../go-common` is the path to your cloned copy of stytch-go.

-## Source Files

-The source code in this repo is in `stytch` and written entirely in Go.

 ## Issues and Pull Requests

 Please file issues in this repo.
 We don't have an issue template yet, but for now, say whatever you think is important!